-One of them may consist of the covalent bond between these two materials, metal and polymer.
-Many previous works showed that functional groups of some compounds have a high potential to achieve bonding between materials of quite different types [19].
+One of them may consist of the covalent bond between these two materials, metal, and polymer.
+Many previous works showed that functional groups of some compounds have a high potential to achieve bonding between materials of quite several types [19].
 The reduction of these functional groups through a variety of processes (e.g., spontaneous, or electrochemical diazotization) will create radicals, which can be utilized for covalent binding the rest of the compound onto the surfaces of almost any solid material [20-23].

 Several studies on the chemical bonding of metals and polymers have been published up to now.
 Alageel et al. [24] presented the method for chemical binding of Ti to poly (methyl methacrylate), using aryldiazonium salt (p-phenylenediamine) as a coupling agent.
 This procedure leads to excellent enhancement of the mechanical properties of this composite compared to the reference samples.
-Similar results were obtained via different pathway on alloy/polymer composite prepared by grafting the surface of polyamide 6 polymer with 4-nitrobenezenediazonium (NBD) salt using L-ascorbic acid (LAA).
+Related results were obtained via different pathway on alloy/polymer composite prepared by grafting the surface of polyamide 6 polymer with 4-nitrobenezenediazonium (NBD) salt using L-ascorbic acid (LAA).
 In this way an intermediary organic layer was created, leading to an enhancement of the mechanical properties of the resulting composite and an increase in its hydrophilicity [25].
 Zheng et al. [26] described a successful bioinspired bridging between Li7La3Zr2O12 alloy nanofibers with poly (ethylene oxide) by using an azole-containing compound (Dynasylan Imeo).
 Although this method showed significant improvements in the characteristics of the resulting materials (mainly in tensile strength), this approach has limitations due to its dependence on the chemistry of the alloy of choice, which can decrease the universality and versatility of this method and prevent it from being applied over a long line of other alloys or metals.
-However, the chemical stability of the bonding needs is worthy of further study since, the “unbonding” can happen easily in environments common in biomaterial application.
+However, the chemical stability of the bonding needs is worthy of further study since, the “unbinding” can happen easily in environments common in biomaterial application.

 In this work we present a low-cost and facile chemical approach for bonding metals/alloys with polymers via an alkoxy-functional group (R-O-R') as an intermediary agent.
 The method leads to the composite material with increased surface hydrophilicity , chemically stable bonding and enhanced bacterial anti-adhesive properties.
-The obtained results demonstrated that the alkoxy group is a favorable candidate to achieve coupling of metals/alloys with polymers and utilization of the advantageous properties of both.
+The obtained results demonstrated that the alkoxy group is a favourable candidate to achieve coupling of metals/alloys with polymers and utilization of the advantageous properties of both.
 Prepared composites could find applications in new previously unexplored, biomedicine fields.
+With the main advantage of this method being the ability to apply it on theoretically any metal/alloy and polymers, because it does not depend on their chemistry, but on the properties of the alkoxy amine.

 2. Materials and Methods

 To achieve the maximum usability of the resulting composite material in various applications a relevant metal/alloy and polymer had to be chosen.
-Taking into account the possibility to integrate the properties of both, we selected foils of titanium (99.6 %, 0.5 mm, Goodfellow, UK) as the metal, and foils of stainless steel (SS) AISI 316 (0.5 mm, Goodfellow, UK) as metal alloy.
+Considering the possibility to integrate the properties of both, we selected foils of titanium (99.6 %, 0.5 mm, Goodfellow, UK) as the metal, and foils of stainless steel (SS) AISI 316 (0.5 mm, Goodfellow, UK) as metal alloy.
 Both types of foils were cut into 10×10 mm2 samples and cleaned by ultrasound in acetone and deionized water for 15 min each.
 These samples were split into two groups: (i) pristine samples to study the characterization and functionality before grafting and modification, and (ii) samples intended for grafting and modification.